ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## Behaviour

+### Motor Resolution
+The motor resolution is set with the *MSTP***n** IOC macros and is in units of `steps/mm`, this will be inverted by the IOC internally as the motor record `MRES` uses `steps/mm`.

+### Encoder Resolution
+The encoder ratio rather than encoder resolution is set with the *ERES***n** IOC macros, this is a string like `400/4096` and bears no direct relation to the motor record `ERES`.
+As the mclennan driver pretends to be open loop (no encoder as per `MSTA` field) whatever mode it is running in, motor record `ERES` is not actually used and is set to `0` in the `st.cmd`

+The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`.
+So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
+For closed loop mode to work this needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`.
+It is possible to work this out by e.g. going to console, doing a small MR relative move and comparing command (CP) and actual (AP) position. `dbior` on an ioc now shows these values, as does the `QP` command at the motor low level serial interface.
+The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual (AP) position.
+If encoder and motor move in opposite directions, add a minus sign to encoder ratio.

 ### Velocity
-The McLennan motor velocity is set with the *VELO***n** IOC macros.
-The value set is in `mm/second`.
-The motor resolution is set with the *MRES***n** IOC macros and as in units of `mm/step`.
-The velocity value set on the device will be the velocity divided by the motor resolution, and will be in units of `step/second`.
+The McLennan motor velocity is set with the *VELO***n** IOC macros, the value set is in `mm/second`.

 ### Acceleration
-Acceleration is far less intuitive than velocity.
-The acceleration value on the device is the acceleration in units of `step/s^2`.
-It is calculated as the IOC macro values of velocity divided by the product of the motor resolution and acceleration.
-The IOC macro acceleration is therefore the number of seconds under linear acceleration to reach maximum speed.
+The IOC macro *ACCL***n** for acceleration is the the number of seconds under linear acceleration to reach maximum speed, the same as the motor record (The acceleration value on the device is the acceleration in units of `step/s^2`, It is calculated in the IOC as velocity divided by the product of the motor resolution and ACCL value.)

 ### Setting the motor position/offset
 See [Set the raw position of the motor without moving it](Set-the-raw-position-of-the-motor-without-moving-it)

 ### Homing

 There are several homing modes on the McLennan set via the home macro.
-The choice of mode depends on the motor, all but 0 are controlled by some SNL.
+The choice of mode depends on the motor, 1 and 3 (constant velocity homes to limits) are controlled by SNL, others by motor internally.
 Modes are:

 * 0: Controller does internal home to an external home signal.
 * 1: Do a reverse constant velocity move until limit switch is hit, but do not zero the motor (this is deprecated)